 - Active U.S. teaching certificate or license

 - At least one year of full-time music teaching experience in a K-12 classroom environment completed before beginning coursework

 Students can begin Fall, Spring, or Summer.
 Applications are accepted throughout the year so that you do not have to wait long to begin!

 Tuition & Fees

-The following cost estimates are for the 2019-2020 academic year.
+The following cost estimates are for the current academic year.
 Students should plan to pay registration and enrollment-related charges at the beginning of each semester.
 The university reserves the right to charge fees without notice.

 |Courses Required to Graduate||10 (31 credit hours)|